 The 802.11 WG respectfully asks 3GPP SA to:

-Provide the 3GPP SA opinion on the desirability of improving WLAN integration in the existing and Next Generation core networks to assist 3GPP in providing complimentary ways of meeting some IMT-2020 use case requirements and improving overall network performance.
+Provide the 3GPP SA opinion on the desirability of improving WLAN integration in the existing EPS and Next Generation systems to assist 3GPP in providing complimentary ways of meeting some IMT-2020 use case requirements, potentially for leading towards inclusion in an 3GPP IMT-2020 submission and improving overall network performance.

 Provide suggestion on how 3GPP SA and the 802.11 WG can work together to improve WLAN integration.